Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: -jet metrics with negative curvature

 An especially useful situation is the case when the curvature of $h$ is positive definite.
-By this, we mean that there exists a smooth positive definite hermitian metric $\omega$ and a continuous positive function $\varepsilon$ on $X$ such that $\Theta_{L,h}\ge\varepsilon \omega$ in the sense of currents, and we write in this case $\Theta_{L,h}\gg0$.
-We need the following basic fact (quite standard when $X$ is projective algebraic; however we want to avoid any algebraicity assumption here, so as to be able to cover the case of general complex tori in \S$\,$10).
+By this, we mean that there exists a smooth positive definite Hermitian metric $\omega$ and a continuous positive function $\varepsilon$ on $X$ such that $\Theta_{L,h}\ge\varepsilon \omega$ in the sense of currents, and we write in this case $\Theta_{L,h}\gg0$.
+We need the following basic fact (quite standard when $X$ is projective algebraic); however we want to avoid any algebraicity assumption here, so as to cover potential applications to non algebraic complex tori.

-\claim 8.2.~Proposition|Let $L$ be a holomorphic line bundle on a compact complex manifold~$X$. \plainitem{\rm(i)} $L$ admits a singular hermitian metric $h$ with positive definite curvature current $\Theta_{L,h}\gg0$ if and only if $L$ is~big.
+\claim 8.2.~Proposition|Let $L$ be a holomorphic line bundle on a compact complex manifold~$X$. \plainitem{\rm(i)} $L$ admits a singular Hermitian metric $h$ with positive definite curvature current $\Theta_{L,h}\gg0$ if and only if $L$ is~big.
 Now, define $B_m$ to be the base locus of the linear system $|H^0(X,L^{\otimes m})|$ and let

 be the corresponding meromorphic map.
 Let $\Sigma_m$ be the closed analytic set equal to the union of $B_m$ and of the set of points $x\in X\ssm B_m$ such that the fiber $\Phi_m^{-1}(\Phi_m(x))$ is positive dimensional. \plainitem{\rm(ii)} If $\Sigma_m\ne X$ and $G$ is any line bundle, the base locus of $L^{\otimes k}\otimes G^{-1}$ is contained in~$\Sigma_m$ for~$k$ large.
-As a consequence, $L$ admits a singular hermitian metric $h$ with degeneration set~$\Sigma_m$ and with $\Theta_{L,h}$ positive definite on~$X$. \plainitem{\rm(iii)} Conversely, if $L$ admits a hermitian metric $h$ with degeneration set~$\Sigma$ and positive definite curvature current~$\Theta_{L,h}$, there exists an integer~$m>0$ such that the base locus $B_m$ is contained in~$\Sigma$ and $\Phi_m:X\ssm\Sigma\to\bP_m$ is an embedding.
+As a consequence, $L$ admits a singular Hermitian metric $h$ with degeneration set~$\Sigma_m$ and with $\Theta_{L,h}$ positive definite on~$X$. \plainitem{\rm(iii)} Conversely, if $L$ admits a Hermitian metric $h$ with degeneration set~$\Sigma$ and positive definite curvature current~$\Theta_{L,h}$, there exists an integer~$m>0$ such that the base locus $B_m$ is contained in~$\Sigma$ and $\Phi_m:X\ssm\Sigma\to\bP_m$ is an embedding.
 0pt \endclaim

 \plainproof. (i) is proved e.g.\ in [Dem90b,~92], and (ii) and (iii) are well-known results in the basic theory of linear systems.